Jump to main content

 • Relevance of the topic and research question

-Please note that the general requirements for registration and admission of a Bachelor's and Master's thesis are regulated in the examination regulations and must be taken from these.
-We also assume that you:
+Requirements: Please note that the general requirements for registering and being admitted to a bachelor's or master's thesis are regulated in the respective examination regulations (Prüfungsordnung) and must be taken from these.
+We also (usually) require that you:

-• are currently attending or have already successfully completed a course at the chair.
+• are currently attending a course taught by the professorship or have already successfully completed one, and

-• are interested in a topic that fits the focus of the chair.
+• are interested in a topic that fits with the research fields and interests of the professorship.

 Step 2: Identifying topics

-For the supervision of the topic proposed by yourself, it is decisive whether the topic is within the competence of the chair and its staff.
-With regard to your own topic suggestions, it is necessary that you first discuss them with a member of the chair and finally coordinate them with him/her to ensure that your work is supervised by the chair.
-This should be done in time before application.
+You can and should suggest possible topics for your thesis yourself.
+For supervision of a topic you have suggested yourself, it is crucial that the topic falls within the area of expertise of the professorship and its staff.
+If you propose your own topic, you must first discuss it with a chair staff member and ultimately reach an agreement with him or her to ensure that your thesis will be supervised by the chair.
+This should be done well in advance of your application.

-At the chair, either conceptual literature theses or empirical theses can be written.
-This also applies to theses that you would like to write in cooperation with practice partners.
-Please note that a thesis is more than just a practical project and therefore several scientific standards of a thesis have to be fulfilled!
+At the chair, you can write either empirical (qualitative/quantitative) or purely conceptual literature-based theses.
+This also applies to theses that you would like to write in collaboration with industry partners.
+Please note that theses written in collaboration with industry partners are more than just practical projects and must therefore meet the corresponding academic standards!

 Notes: The formal requirements for a thesis can be found here.

-• The criteria for the grading can be reviewed here.
+• The criteria for the assessment can be reviewed here.

-• For reasons of fairness towards other papers, late submission will be graded 5.0.
+• For reasons of fairness to other students, late submission will result in failure.

 Thesis topics

-In addition to the formal criteria, great importance is attached to an appropriate and solid theoretical foundation for the final thesis for the Bachelor's and especially the Master's degree.
-As a rule, the topics can be realized in three ways:
+In addition to the formal criteria, great importance is attached to ensuring that the final academic theses for the bachelor's and, in particular, the master's degrees are based on an appropriate and solid theoretical foundation.
+Generally speaking, the topics can be approached in three ways:

-• as theory-based research and design of organizational practice.
+• as theory-driven analysis and design of organizational practice.

-The following key topics offer a general orientation and should be further specified in advance of the application and in the subsequent meeting with the designated supervisor:
+Our key topics below provide a rough guide and should be clarified in advance of your application and in the subsequent discussion with the specified supervisor:

 • Strategic Management